amomen9/PostgreSQL/pgpool/README.md

 # pgpool

-The configuration files, if not provided yet, will most likely work for future versions of pgpool with minor modifications too.
+The configuration files, if not provided for the new versions in this repository yet, will most likely work for future versions of pgpool with minor modifications too.